A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Challenges and Prospects

-\begin{itemize} \item \textbf{Multi/Cross-Modal Learning:} Combining 3D skeleton data and other modalities such as RGB images, depth images, radio frequency waves ($e.g.,$ radar waves) is a promising direction, as they can provide pose or gait information from different dimensions ($e.g.,$ appearances, silhouettes) to better identify different persons.
-To facilitate general scalable skeleton learning for multi-modal tasks, it is valuable to explore generalizable gait representations across skeletons and other data modalities.
+\textbf{Multi-Modal Learning.} Combining 3D skeletons and emerging modalities such as images \cite{bao2025vid}, radio frequency waves ($e.g.,$ mmWave) is a promising direction, as they can provide pose or gait information from different dimensions ($e.g.,$ silhouettes) to better perform recognition tasks.
+To this end, it is crucial to develop unified gait representations that generalize effectively across different data modalities.

-\item \textbf{Unified Cross-Modality Evaluation Protocol:} For a fair comprehensive comparison of person re-ID methods on multi-modal ($e.g.,$ RGB-D) benchmarks, it is imperative to formulate a cross-modality evaluation protocol that standardizes re-ID settings ($e.g.,$ probe/gallery settings, single/multi-shot recognition) of skeleton-based, RGB-based, depth-based, and other methods.
+\textbf{Cross-Modality Evaluation Protocol.} To enable a fair comparison of person re-ID methods on multi-modal ($e.g.,$ RGB-D) benchmarks, it is imperative to formulate a cross-modality evaluation protocol that standardizes re-ID settings ($e.g.,$ probe/gallery settings, single/multi-shot recognition) of skeleton-based, depth-based, radar-based and other methods.

-\item \textbf{Skeletal Foundation Model:} Recent advances in LLMs and pose generative models \shortcite{lucas2022posegpt} enables us to build a skeletal foundation model with large-scale skeleton data.
-It can be trained or fine-tuned for diverse tasks such as skeleton visualization, augmentation, prediction, classification, etc. With the foundation model, we may further investigate the limit of adaptability, generality, and interpretability of 3D skeleton data and SRID.
+\textbf{Skeleton Foundation Model.} LLMs and pose generative models \cite{lucas2022posegpt,bao2024omnipotent} can be synergized to build a skeleton foundation model by training it on large-scale skeletons.
+It can hopefully be fine-tuned for diverse tasks such as skeleton visualization, augmentation, prediction, etc. Such foundation model will help investigate the limit of adaptability, generality, and interpretability of 3D skeletons, and can potentially serve as a healthcare copilot \cite{zhao2025smart} with expert rules and evidence-based reasoning \cite{zhao2025medrag,zhao2021brain} to empower proactive health monitoring.

-\item \textbf{Privacy Protection:} A unique advantage of SRID models is that they do not utilize or disclose human appearance information.
-However, the illegal or irresponsible deployment of person re-ID technologies could jeopardize public security, thus it is crucial to establish SRID-related laws to protect social safety and personal privacy.
+\textbf{Privacy Protection.} A unique advantage of SRID models is that they inherently protect privacy by avoiding the use of explicit appearance data.
+However, the illegal or irresponsible deployment of person re-ID technologies could jeopardize public security, making it crucial to establish SRID-related laws to protect social safety and personal privacy.